Types and levels of plates

 - solid bar (SB) plates (right below)

-In addition to the two different plate types, the Christopher Bradley razor employs 7 different levels of plates to adjust its aggressiveness.
+In addition to the two different plate types, the Christopher Bradley razor employs 7 different levels of OC plates and 8 different levels of SB plates to adjust its aggressiveness.

-The levels range from AA (the least aggressive) to F (the most aggressive).
+The levels range from AA (the least aggressive) to G (the most aggressive).

 Keep in mind that each level denotes a specific blade geometry, not shaving performance.